-The Diploma in Screen Acting offers a comprehensive guide to acting for TV and film.
-Whilst other courses specialise in specific areas, we offer a diploma which covers often unappreciated, off-screen competences such as the importance of self-marketing, post-production work, contract negotiation and many more.
+The Advanced Diploma in Screen Acting offers a comprehensive guide to acting for TV and film.
+Whilst other courses specialise in specific areas, we offer an Advanced Diploma which covers often unappreciated, off-screen competences such as the importance of self-marketing, post-production work, contract negotiation and many more.

 Throughout their studies, students are given the chance to audition and make contact with key industry players.
 Screenwise has collaborated with leading production companies including RKPix and Tracks Post Productions, and with renowned education institutions such as AFTRS and UTS.
 At the end of course, students are able to showcase their talents at a finale performance attended by members of the Australian TV and film industry.

 Self-promotion is a key skill for any aspiring actor who wants to get in to the industry and a showreel is an increasingly key part of this.
-Tutors work with students in their second year of the diploma to complete a professionally edited and produced piece.
+Tutors work with students in their second year of the Advanced Diploma to complete a professionally edited and produced piece.